ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 This rule is absolute.
 Some contrarian implications include:

-1. You should not spend more than the least possible amount on defensive legs of spreads or other multi-leg strategies.
+1. You should not spend more than the least possible amount on the defensive legs of spreads and other multi-leg strategies.
-2. You should not "take profits at 50% or 21 DTE," a popular recommendation of Tasty Trade.
+2. You should not "take profits at 50% or 21 DTE," a popular recommendation by Tasty Trade.

 ### Never buy extrinsic value